jason-klein/php-vnc-password/README.md

 # PHP VNC Password

 Use PHP to encrypt/decrypt the VNC password stored in your registry.

 Tested with PHP 7.1, PHP 7.2, PHP 7.3.
 Should be compatible with PHP 5.3+.
-Uses openssl_encrypt/openssl_decrypt instead of mycrypt.
+Uses openssl_encrypt/openssl_decrypt instead of mcrypt_encrypt/mcrypt_decrypt, since mcrypt was deprecated in PHP 7.1 and removed in PHP 7.2.

 ## Getting Started

-See encrypt and decrypt usage in `tests` folder.
+See encrypt and decrypt example in `tests` folder.

 ### Prerequisites

 This is known to work with WinVNC 3 and WinVNC 4 from RealVNC.
-May work with other versions that use the same encryption method and encryption key.
+May work with other versions of VNC such as TightVNC, TigerVNC, or UltraVNC if they use the same encryption method and encryption key.

+Open a GitHub Issue or submit a Pull Request to report any successes so I can update the documentation.

 Here are sample registry locations and values to look for.